danguita/blog.davidanguita.name/source/_posts/2013-03-03-setting-up-a-cheap-redmine-server-using-unicorn-and-apache.markdown

 #### Proxy Unicorn processes

-We have to set up a new VirtualHost as a proxy balancer of the master Unicorn process running at specified local port (*127.0.0.1:5000*):
+Now we have to set up a new VirtualHost as a proxy balancer of the master Unicorn process running at *127.0.0.1:5000*:

 {% gist 5077319 %}